censorship-no/ceno-docker-client/README.md

     $ sudo docker start ceno-client
     $ sudo docker stop ceno-client

+## Upgrading the client

+You first need to get the latest version of the client, and then remove the existing one:

+    $ sudo docker pull equalitie/ceno-client
+    $ sudo docker stop ceno-client
+    $ sudo docker rm ceno-client

+There is no danger of losing existing client data, as it is kept in its own volume.

+Finally, run the client again with `docker run` as indicated in the previous section.

 ## Using the client as a bridge

 A bridge client is nothing but a normal client (that can be run by anyone) which happens to: